3mdeb/news-and-ideas/blog/content/post/2024-03-15-uefi-sb-implementation-mpl.md

 `meta-signing-key` provides a
 [script](https://github.com/Wind-River/meta-secure-core/blob/master/meta-signing-key/scripts/create-user-key-store.sh)
 , which generates custom user keys.
-Such keys should be enrolled in UEFI so that Secure Boot can be safely utilized.
+Such keys should be enrolled in UEFI so that UEFI Secure Boot can be safely utilized.

 ## Summary